History of Berliner FC Dynamo (1989–2004): Failed promotion (1990–1992)

 FC Berlin recruited Icelandic striker Tómas Ingi Tómasson from ÍBV for the second half of the 1990–91 season.
-The team won 2–1 at home against Chemnitzer FC and then 2–1 away against FC Victoria 91 Frankfurt in the last two matches of the league season.
-FC Berlin eventually finished the 1990-91 NOFV-Oberliga in 11th place and qualified for the play-off for the 2.
+A tragic accident occurred on 28 February 1991 when team manager (Mannschaftsleiter) Bernard Jonelat (Bernhard Jonelat) and former assistant coach Joachim Hall (Joachim Hall (Fußballspieler)) died in a car accident.
+Bernard Jonelat had played for BFC Dynamo in the DDR-Oberliga between 1974 and 1980.
+Joachim Hall had played for SC Dynamo Berlin and BFC Dynamo between 1963 and 1972 and had then served as assistant coach to Jürgen Bogs between 1980 and 1989.
+FC Berlin remained at the bottom of the table during second half of the league season.
+The team slipped to 13th place in the league, after a 0–1 loss away to FC Energie Cottbus on the 15th matchday, 2 March 1991.
+FC Berlin climbed to 11th place in the league after a 2–2 draw away against 1.
+FC Lokomotive Leipzig on the 19th matchday, 6 April 1991, but then again dropped to 12th place.
+However, FC Berlin won 2–1 at home against Chemnitzer FC and then 2–1 away against FC Victoria 91 Frankfurt in the last two matches of the league season.
+FC Berlin eventually finished the 1990-91 NOFV-Oberliga in 11th place.
+The team thus qualified for the play-off for the 2.
 Bundesliga.
 FC Berlin was placed in the same group as Union Berlin, 1.
 FC Magdeburg, and BSV Stahl Brandenburg.
 The team defeated BSV Stahl Brandenburg 3–0 at home in the opening round on 5 June 1991.
 Then followed a 0–1 defeat away against 1.
 FC Union Berlin, a 0–0 draw at home against 1.
 FC Magdeburg, and a 0–0 draw away against BSV Stahl Brandenburg.
 FC Berlin then defeated Union Berlin 2–0 in the fifth round in front of 9,475 spectators at the Fredrich-Ludwig-Jahn-Stadion on 18 June 1991.
 Heiko Bonan scored the first, and Thorsten Boer the second, goal for FC Berlin.
 FC Berlin was in second place before the sixth and final round of the play-offs.
 The team was just one point behind leading BSV Stahl Brandenburg.
 It managed to win 3–5 away against Magdeburg in the final round.
 Tómas Ingi Tómasson scored two goals in the match.
 However, BSV Stahl Brandenburg won 2–0 away against Union Berlin.
 FC Berlin thus finished in second place and had just narrowly missed promotion to the 2.
 Bundesliga.
-The team lost several key players after the 1990–91 season: Heiko Bonan left for VfL Bochum, Burkard Reich for Karlsruher SC, Waldermar Ksienzyk and Eike Küttner for Blau-Weiß 1890 Berlin, Thorsten Boer for Chemnitzer FC and Hendrik Herzog for Schalke 04.
-FC Berlin would lose two complete teams during the first one or two years after the fall of the Berlin Wall.
+The team lost several key players after the 1990–91 season: Heiko Bonan left for VfL Bochum, Burkard Reich for Karlsruher SC, Waldermar Ksienzyk and Eike Küttner for Blau-Weiß 1890 Berlin, Thorsten Boer for Chemnitzer FC, Hendrik Herzog for Schalke 04.